Last updated: February 6, 2023

 - To keep a record of your relationship with us;

-- For ongoing operations, administrative, accounting, reporting, and other processes;
+- For ongoing operations, administrative, accounting, reporting, marketing, and other processes;

 - To audit and verify the quality and effectiveness of the Services and compliance, including over time;